 Term Expires: September 30, 2018

 Mike Worthy was appointed to the Board of Regents in October 2006.
-He is co-founder and Managing Partner of WW Payment Systems, a financial services company focused on the commercial trucking industry.
+He is co-founder, President and CEO of WW Payment Services, Inc., a financial services company focused on the commercial trucking industry.
 The company is headquartered in Vancouver Washington.
 Until his appointment as a Regent, Mr. Worthy served on the Washington Higher Education Coordinating Board and was chair of the Board's fiscal committee.
 Included in his past service to WSU were terms on the Chancellor's Advisory Council for Washington State University Vancouver and the Washington State University Foundation.

 Worthy is a life member and past president of the WSU Alumni Association.
 He has also served on the boards of the chambers of commerce in Vancouver, Tacoma, Greater Seattle and the University District in Seattle.
 He was awarded the WSU Alumni Achievement Award in 2002 and the Foundation's Outstanding Service Award in 1996.
 Mr. Worthy received his Bachelor of Arts degree in Business Administration and Economics from WSU.